StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/categories.md

 ```

 [^1]: Category links can be placed at any location at a wiki page.
-However, due to maintenance and consistency reasons, it is good practice to define distinct locations on wiki pages for specifying category memberships.
+However, due to maintenance and consistency reasons, it is good practice to define distinct locations in wiki pages for specifying category memberships.

 #### Category Hierarchies